-The Chairman of the Board of Directors of EBI is responsible for the effective functioning of the entire Board.
+The Chairman of the Board of Directors of Enterprise Bank, Inc. is responsible for the effective functioning of the entire Board.
 He/She ensures that matters of discussion in the Board focuses on governance concerns and key strategies of the Bank.
-He/She ensures observance of decorum so that critical discussions will result in relevant decisions by the entire Board.
+He/She ensures decorum over critical discussions that would result in relevant decisions by the entire Board.